marcverhagen/packaging-tutorial/README.md

 Your first step should be to make sure your code is a package.
 A Python package is a directory of Python modules that contains an additional `__init__.py` file.
 The collection of modules can be empty so the package can be just the `__init__.py` file, which is what we do here.
 See [https://realpython.com/python-modules-packages/](https://realpython.com/python-modules-packages/) for more on packages.

-> It is very possible to distribute a single module without creating a package, but when your code is sufficiently complex it is hard if not impossible to support smooth distribution without creating a package.
+> It is possible to distribute a single module without creating a package, but when your code is sufficiently complex it is hard to support smooth distribution without creating a package.

 We name the package *eat* and it is structured as follows.